CHAPTER 2

 (g)

-No city official may vote in his capacity as a council member or board member in any matter where the city official has appeared on his own behalf.
+No city official may vote in his capacity as a council member or board member in any matter where the city official has appeared on the city official's own behalf.

 Section 2-11-5.
 Confidential Information.